-A mix of vibrant music and interesting people.
-An exotic merge of European and African.
-Massive men with massive biceps.
-Women with glutes that make Jennifer Lopez look like a ramp model.
+Society mixed into the landscape like pieces of a jigsaw puzzle.
+Created by an eclectic mix of vibrant music and interesting people.
+An exotic merge of European and African looks and cultures.
+Massive men with bulging biceps.
+Stunning women with glutes that make Jennifer Lopez look like a ramp model.

 It’s confusing.
-It is what it is … but what could it be?
-There’s something missing.
+One accepts that it's what it is … but left wondering what could it be?

 Sightseeing in Havana Cuba

-There lots to see.
+There is lots to see.
 Many museums, many buildings and art galleries.
-Like many things in Cuba some are done quite well while others are shoddy, poorly signposted with inadequate information.
+Yet like many things in Cuba some done quite well while others are shoddy.
+Poorly signposted with inadequate information.

 Translations in English are available at some and not others.